authier-pm/authier/README.md

 # authier

-for all things related to authier
+monorepo for authier FE and BE.

 ## Schema generation